pushpullleg/ncaa-financial-predictor/Temporal_Validated/CSCI538_Final_Report.md

 ## 4.6 Algorithm Selection Justification

-We chose traditional machine learning methods over deep learning for several reasons:
+We chose traditional machine learning methods (Logistic Regression, Random Forest, XGBoost) over deep learning approaches for several practical and methodological reasons:

-1. **Dataset Size**: With ~5,000 training samples, traditional methods often outperform deep learning
+1. **Dataset Size**: With approximately 5,000 training samples, traditional machine learning methods typically outperform deep learning, which requires much larger datasets to learn meaningful patterns without overfitting.

-2. **Interpretability**: Feature importance from RF and XGBoost aids understanding
+2. **Interpretability**: Feature importance measures from Random Forest and XGBoost allow us to understand which financial indicators are most predictive, providing actionable insights for stakeholders beyond just predictions.

-3. **Computational Efficiency**: Faster training and inference
+3. **Computational Efficiency**: Traditional methods train and make predictions much faster than deep learning models, making them more practical for deployment in administrative settings.

-4. **Baseline Establishment**: Before complex models, establishing what simpler methods achieve
+4. **Baseline Establishment**: Before exploring complex models, it is important to establish what simpler, well-understood methods can achieve.
+This provides a solid foundation for future improvements and helps validate that our methodology is sound.

+These three algorithms represent different learning paradigms: Logistic Regression (linear relationships), Random Forest (ensemble of decision trees), and XGBoost (gradient boosting), giving us diverse perspectives on the prediction problem.

 ---